jinsu-kim/outfit_reco/README.md

 - valid outfit combination
 - brand/site isolation

+---

-For reproducibility, this project uses CSV/JSON mock data.
+* For reproducibility, this project uses CSV/JSON mock data.
-In production systems, item tables and outfit guidelines are usually loaded from internal databases.
+* In production systems, item tables and outfit guidelines are usually loaded from internal databases.
+* The compatibility matrix is assumed to be precomputed by a separate compatibility scoring module with GPUs.

 ---

 # Pipeline Flow